Guerra deals, Thames homers to lift Brewers over Reds 2-0 - Philly

 Outfielder Christian Yelich was activated from the 10-day disabled list after recovering from a strained right oblique, and right-handed reliever Jorge Lopez was optioned to Triple-A Colorado Springs of the Pacific Coast League.

 Yelich was available off the bench Tuesday night but did not play.
-Brewers manager Craig Counsell said Yelich probably will start in Wednesday's series finale.
+Counsell said Yelich probably will start in Wednesday's series finale.

 "Getting Christian back is really important," Counsell said.
 "Yesterday was a day when we probably had four guys out of the lineup that were in our planned lineup for the first day.
 But that's a baseball season.
 It's going to happen."